-In 2005, the Company entered into a worldwide exclusive license with the NRC, through which it obtained the rights to combine this highly specialized camelid-derived single domain antibody with Helix's DOS47 technology.
+In 2005, the Company entered into a worldwide exclusive license with the National Research Council of Canada ("NRC"), through which it obtained the rights to combine this highly specialized camelid-derived single domain antibody with Helix's DOS47 technology.
 As a result, the Company has certain royalty and milestone payment obligations pursuant to the license agreement.
 The license agreement with the NRC has been filed under the Company's profile on SEDAR at www.sedar.com.
 The NRC filed patent applications in respect of the antibody in Canada, the United States and other countries.
 On March 2, 2011, the NRC was issued a U.S. patent in respect of the antibody.